|

 Dump Level Usage

-The dump level mechanism provides a structured form of
+The dump level mechanism provides a structured form of incremental

-dump containing only files that have changed since the previous
+containing only files that have changed since the previous dump.

-dump at level 6.
+at level 6.

 The above schedule results in a very tedious restore procedure to